pablospizzamiglio/workstation-setup/README.md

     ]
 }
 ```
-This JSON file enabled the playbook to be adjusted to other local systems.
+This JSON file enables the playbook to be configured for another local systems.
 Remember to modify `local_user_*` and `gsettings` to reflect you preferences before running this playbook.

 ## License